aextech/restful-api-v3-doc/english.md

   Parameter name | Description
   ----- | ---------
-  Key | public key
+  key | public key
-  Time | Unix timestamp when the request was initiated, in seconds, not milliseconds Md5 | authentication md5, md5=md5("{key}\_{user_id}\_{skey}\_{time}"), user_id is the numeric ID of the user after login, not the email account
-  Mk_type | trading area, such as cnc
-  Coinname | currency name, such as btc
-  Type | Pending order type: 1=Pending order, 2=Pending order
-  Price | pending order price
-  Amount | number of pending orders
-  Tag | custom tag (optional, default is 0), decimal, no more than 10 positive integers, can be used to associate pending orders and transaction records
+  time | Unix timestamp when the request was initiated, in seconds, not milliseconds md5 | authentication md5, md5=md5("{key}\_{user_id}\_{skey}\_{time}"), user_id is the numeric ID of the user after login, not the email account mk_type | trading area, such as cnc coinname | currency name, such as btc type | Pending order type: 1=Pending order, 2=Pending order price | pending order price amount | number of pending orders tag | custom tag (optional, default is 0), decimal, no more than 10 positive integers, can be used to associate pending orders and transaction records

   Normal response: When you place an order, you can complete the combination (string).